Rishabh-Jain21/Covid-Django/README.md

 1.Clone the repo where you want to keep it.

-2.Install the python modules requirments from requirments.txt.
+2.Install the python modules/packages requirments from requirments.txt.

 ```
 pip install -r requiremnts.txt